Neon-Cyber-Crutches/awesome-powershell/README.md

 ## Documentation Helper

-- [platyPS](https://github.com/PowerShell/platyPS) - Write PowerShell External Help in Markdown.
+- [Microsoft.PowerShell.PlatyPS](https://github.com/PowerShell/platyPS) - Write PowerShell External Help in Markdown.
+PlatyPS is the tool that Microsoft uses to create the PowerShell content you get from Get-Help and build the content published as PowerShell documentation on Microsoft Learn.
 - [Invoke-CreateModuleHelpFile](https://github.com/gravejester/Invoke-CreateModuleHelpFile) - PowerShell function to create a HTML help file for a module and all it's commands.
 - [PScribo](https://github.com/iainbrighton/PScribo) - PowerShell documentation framework what can create HTML, Word, text files based on PowerShell-based DSL (domain specific language).